rooa/eve/paper/main.md

 from the objective function.
 Our algorithm is simple to implement, and is efficient, both computationally, and in terms of memory.

-Through experiments with convolutional and recurrent neural networks, we showed that Eve outperforms other state of the art optimizers in optimizing large neural network models.
+Through experiments with \acp{CNN} and \acp{RNN}, we showed that Eve outperforms other state of the art optimizers in optimizing large neural network models.
 We also compared Eve with learning rate decay methods and showed that Eve can achieve similar or better performance with far less tuning.
 Finally, we studied the hyperparameters of Eve and saw that a range of choices leads to performance improvement over Adam.

 One limitation of our method is that it requires knowledge of the global minimum of the objective function.
 One possible approach to address this issue is to use an estimate of the minimum, and update this estimate as training progresses.
 This approach has been used when using Polyak step sizes with the subgradient method.